JeCheeseSmith/Clash-of-ppdb-s/README.md

 - [ ] Documented
 - [ ] Beautiful?

+#Documentation

+For the workings of the game, refer to. the documentation folder in which every component is explained.we'We reccomend reading from the database, to the backend to the frontend to get a solidgraspa boutthre mechanics.

 ## How to start?

 > This guide assumes you have an Ubuntu Server running with a Nginx Webserver & PostgreSQL installed.
 Optionally, like we did, you can retrieve your free SSL Certificate using Certbot.